-I found astrology when I was very young [or it found me].
-Of course the first book I encountered was my mother's copy of Linda Goodman's SUN SIGNS.
-Through my teens I continued to be pulled toward astrology, but it wasn't until my late twenties (the Saturn Return) that I decided to dive-in wholeheartedly and study it in earnest, alongside pursuits in art and social services.
-I've devoted much time to astrological research and inquiry―examining its origins and testing its many applications.
-I approach this art with reverence and awe, as well as skepticism, and I strive to bring a lot of sensitivity (especially in client work) to my practice.
-Motivated by a lifelong interest in character, destiny, one's calling, story, and meaning-making- I find few things more compelling than contemplating our essential nature, our spirit, soul, psyche.
+I found astrology (or it found me) in childhood.
+In my late twenties, the Saturn Return, I dove-in wholeheartedly to study it in earnest alongside pursuits in art and social services.
+I’ve devoted much time to astrological research and inquiry―examining its origins and testing its many applications.
+I approach this language of the stars (and seasons) with reverence and awe, as well as skepticism, and I strive to bring a lot of sensitivity (especially in client work) to my practice.
+Motivated by a lifelong interest in character and calling, story, destiny, and meaning-making- I find few things more compelling than contemplating our essential nature, spirit, soul, psyche.

 See some of my mentors and influences here...

 From 2009 to 2012, I served as president and vice president of Washington State Astrological Association.
 WSAA is located in Seattle, Washington, and is the oldest independent astrology organization in the United States.

 Currently I offer consultations and mentoring, and occasionally write and teach through my website and online.
 I've had the honor to speak at a few conferences in the United States and abroad, including the United Astrology Conference (UAC) in New Orleans in 2012, and in Cape Town, South Africa, for Astrology Restored in 2016.